mmontalbo/grim_rust/grim_engine/README.md

 - `--stream-ready-file` writes a marker once streaming starts.
 This is used by orchestration layers to coordinate viewer bring-up.
 - `--headless` skips the GrimStream handshake and prints emitted engine events to stdout instead of waiting for a viewer connection.
+Fullscreen movies are simulated in this mode so the intro and Manny's office can boot without `grim_viewer`, which is handy when testing instrumentation.

 No other flags are recognised.
 Scripts that still reference `--run-lua`, `--timeline-json`, `--movement-demo`, etc. must be updated or removed.